Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Building a Battery.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9
+**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9 (high)

-**Mitigation**: Encourage metal rods to be put carefully into fruit to prevent squirting of fruit juice.
+**Mitigation**: Encourage metal rods to be put carefully into fruit to prevent squirting of fruit juice and minimise how much could get in eye.
 Call a first aider if fruit juice/vinegar gets in eyes, who may perform an eyewash if trained and confident to do so.

-**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4
+**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4 (medium)

 <br/>